Lead scoring rules format

-A lead scoring rule encapsulates an interaction, or activity, that a contact completes on your site.
-Rules thus consist of an interaction a contact completes and an additional clarification, that is, the object upon which the interaction occurs.
-Interactions represent different steps of the customer journey and may span across different channels that characterize the contact’s experience on your website.
-This experience may include what content the customer sees, clicks on, downloads, searches for, and so on.
+A lead scoring rule encapsulates an interaction, or activity, that a visitor completes on your site.
+Interactions represent different steps of the customer journey and may span across different channels that characterize the visitor’s experience on your website.
+This experience may include what content the visitor sees, clicks on, downloads, searches for, and so on.

-By defining a rule, you specify the interaction, the object, and the points contacts score if they complete the interaction.
+By defining a rule, you specify the interaction, the object, and the points visitors score if they complete the interaction.

-NOTE: You can choose whether contacts score points just once or every time they complete the interaction.
+NOTE: You can choose whether visitors score points just once or every time they complete the interaction.
 For more information, see Lead scoring rules.

 For example, a condition may be the following:

-In the rule above, to score points, a contact needs to visit a site whose address starts with the specific fragment indicated.
+In the rule above, to score points, a visitor needs to visit a site whose address starts with the specific fragment indicated.

 NOTE: You can just start typing and the system will autocomplete the URL address or fragment.